This notebook shortly explains how to use Quandary through the python interface.¶

 Content:

-1. How to generate control pulses for a unitary gate
+- How to optimize for control pulses that realize a unitary gate

-3. How to get the propagator and/or the fidelity for given control parameters from Quandary?
+- How to get the propagator for given control parameters from Quandary?

-5. How to to generate pulses that realise a state to state transfer
+- How to optimize for control pulses that realize a state to state transfer

 Copied!